 Astym, Cupping, Massage Therapy & Dry Needling

 Physical therapy is all about providing treatment in the form of strengthening exercises for any physical injury.
 Apart from being non-invasive, physical therapy modalities are effective and cost-efficient.
-ASTYM®, Dry Needling, Cupping, Kinesio Taping, and other modalities are a specialized form of physical therapy that has been proven to be very effective for tendonitis, pain, and other physical injuries.
+ASTYM®, Dry Needling, Cupping, Kinesio Taping, and other modalities are a specialized form of physical therapy that is proven to be very effective for tendonitis, pain, and other physical injuries.
 It is also cost-effective and yields positive results in over 90% of patients.
 All H2 Health Family clinicians are certified in any treatments offered.
 Not all locations provide the same modalities.
 Click here to find your closest clinic and the services they offer.

 SPECIALIZED PHYSICAL THERAPY MODALITIES

 Our physical therapy teams consist of individuals with decades of experience and various national and international certifications.
-Through this extensive experience, the clinicians at H2 Health provide a variety of physical therapy services ranging from cupping and massages to dry needling and ASTYM therapy.
+Through this extensive experience, the clinicians provide a variety of physical therapy services ranging from cupping and massages to dry needling and ASTYM therapy.